bamazap/mturk-template/README.md

 - `npm start` to run the app (go to `localhost:3000`)
 - `npm run build` to transpile the code into `dist`

-Node also allows us to use `eslint`, which can help prevent bugs and warn you when you use a feature that is not supported by a browser you are developing for (specified in `browserslist` in `package.json`).
-Simply run `npm run lint` to do this check.
+### Linting
+This project uses `eslint` and `stylelint` to help catch potential bugs and verify that all features used are supported by the target browsers (defined in `.browserslistrc`).
+- `npm run eslint` to check JS
+- `npm run stylelint` to check CSS
+- `npm run lint` to check both (Unix only)
+Your editor probably also has plugins for detecting mistakes as you write.

-Run something like `python3 -m http.server` in the `dist` directory to test the transpiled code.
+Run something like `python3 -m http.server` in the `dist` directory to run the transpiled code, or just put it on a server.

 ### HIT Management
 Jupyter notebooks in the `mturk` folder are provided for launching and monitoring HITs.
 Edit the `hitCreation` fields in `config.json` to define how to set up your HITs.